-The fair value of the investment properties at December 31, 2018 and 2017 was determined internally by the Trust.
-The fair value methodology of the Trust's investment properties is considered a level 3 valuation as significant unobservable inputs are required to determine fair value.
+The fair value of the income properties at December 31, 2019 and 2018 was determined internally by the Trust.
+The fair value methodology of the Trust's income properties is considered a level 3 valuation as significant unobservable inputs are required to determine fair value.

 The Trust determined the fair value of each income property internally based upon the direct capitalization income approach method of valuation.
-The fair value was determined by applying a capitalization rate to stabilized net operating income ("NOI"), which incorporates allowances for vacancy, management fees, labour and repairs and maintenance for the property.
-In order to substantiate management's valuation, approximately 32% of the portfolio, representing 2,741 suites and the land held for development, was appraised by external valuation professionals throughout the year (2017 - 32% of the portfolio representing 2,562 suites).
+The fair value was determined by applying a capitalization rate to forecasted stabilized net operating income ("SNOI"), which incorporates turnover estimates, market rent adjustments, allowances for vacancy, management fees, labour and repairs and maintenance for the property.
+The valuation technique was updated in 2019 to incorporate turnover and market rate estimates.
+These inputs were not used in the prior year determination of fair value.
+In order to substantiate management's valuation, the Trust engaged a leading independent national real estate appraisal firm to provide appraisals for substantially all of the portfolio at December 31, 2019 (2018 - 32% of the portfolio representing 2,741 suites and the land held for development were appraised by external appraisal firms).
 These external appraisals provided the Trust with a summary of the major assumptions and market data by city in order for the Trust to complete its internal valuations.